screwdriver-cd/sonar-pipeline/README.md

 Pipeline to deploy sonarqube server to kubernetes.
 Currently it only supports updating sonarqube's image.
 Other configuration requires manual update via helm.

 ## First Time Deployment
-To simplify the deployment, we are using helm, the package manager for k8s, to bundle all we need for sonar and deploy them all in once.
+To simplify the deployment, we are using helm, the package manager for k8s, to bundle all we need for sonar and deploy them all at once.
 Example `values.yaml` can be found under `config-example` folder.
 The actual config files are stored somewhere else secretly.
 - Prerequisite:
     1. install helm client on your dev machine: `brew install kubernetes-helm`
     2. init helm in k8s cluster: https://docs.helm.sh/using_helm